Remote Work Security

 A remote worker’s network can have a significant effect on the network security of a company as a whole.
 By not having access to the same secure, internal networks as other team members, remote workers are often exposed to more risk.
 Business owners should create policies to ensure that all remote employees are using secure networks and connections when accessing or working with sensitive information.

 “Cybersecurity best practices require the deployment of a combination of security tools depending on the environment.
 At the very least always include multi-factor authentication on the login to the remote desktop, as well as a VPN,” says Tom Kirkham, CEO of Kirkham IronTech.
 Without the same secure internal networks offered to other team members, remote employees are often left more exposed to digital threats.
-The lack of access to these networks also makes it more difficult for small business owners to ensure that all remote workers are only using secure connections and networks when accessing sensitive information. remote work security, remote work cybersecurity, cyber security for remote employees
+The lack of access to these networks also makes it more difficult for small business owners to ensure that all remote workers are only using secure connections and networks when accessing sensitive information.

 Can a Cybersecurity Service Provider Help?